luikore/nabla/doc/spellbreak/lexer-syntax.md

 ## Local variables (declare inside lex block)

-The lexer can store and make use of several variables, you need to declare them in the begin callback.
+The lexer can store and make use of several variables, you have to declare them in the `begin` callback.

 Variables represent current lexing state, and point to immutable values.
 For editor, this lexing state is stored alongside with history.